3vorp/3vorp/README.md

 # I'm the Classic Faithful (and Faithful) guy.
 Faithful is a Minecraft resource pack which provides a higher-resolution version of the default textures while staying true to the originals.

+Not sure what else to put here so here's some links.

 ## Various Faithful-Related Links:

 [Faithful Site](https://faithfulpack.net)